LEARN-LK/IAM/change_keys_fr.md

-If you are using a different domain scope for the new IDP, you will have to contact LEARN TAC and disable the entity id you are using after verifying that the new IDP works fine.
+Since you are using same domain scope for new version of shibboleth, it will be enough to change the idp keys to new keys in Federation registry.

-If you are using the same domain scope, since the entity id is same(https://idp.YOUR_DOMAIN/idp/shibboleth), it will be enough to change the idp keys to new keys.
+(Note : When installing shibboleth, running IDP server(Which is already registered in fr.ac.lk) will have to be shutdown.)

-Every institute has a administrator for the IDP,(If the Administrator is not there for the assistance, please contact LEARN TAC and do the needful to get the Admin previllages for the IDP)
+Every institute has a administrator for the IDP,(If the Administrator is not there for the assistance, please contact LEARN TAC and do the needful to get the user account in fr.ac.lk for institutional IDP)

 **How to change the keys**